Siphon880gh/devbrain/Enterprise - TEST Units, Test Driven Development, Etc/Python/Python's UnitTest/Python's UnitTest - PRIMER.md

-Yes, in Python, you can group assertions into units, which is typically done in the context of unit testing.
 Python’s `unittest` framework allows you to create test cases by subclassing `unittest.TestCase`.
 Inside these test case classes, you can define methods that will each run as a unit test, and within those methods, you can use multiple assertions to validate your code.

+So in Python, you can group assertions into units, which is typically done in the context of unit testing.

 Here's an example of how you can group assertions into a unit test: